M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Cloud/index.md

 1. The application **must not run input as code**.
 1. **Do not log errors to the Windows event log**.
 1. Ensure that you are using the latest public VAF release.
 If you are using the VAF Extensions library then this should be the latest appropriate version.
+1. Logging should be undertaken using the [M-Files Vault Application Logging Framework](/Frameworks/Logging/).

 </div>